johnae/spook/README.md

 gmake
 ```

-Everything in the lib directory and toplevel is part of spook itself, anything in vendor and deps is other peoples work.
+Everything in the lib directory and top level is part of spook itself, anything in vendor and deps is other peoples work.

 Installation is as straightforward as: